 A five-digit structured code can give enough granularity for two or three levels in a chart of accounts.
 Leave enough room in the coding scheme to add lines when needed.

-Don’t overdo the details
+Don’t Overdo the Details

 How to Adjust a Chart of Accounts

 Suppose that in the more detailed chart of accounts example above, the small manufacturing company is selling far more service contracts this year than it has historically.
 In fact, it’s selling a service contract along with almost all of its goods.
 But the service contracts have different prices depending on the product sold.
-So, management wants to break down line 40030, Service Contracts (income) into two lines: Service Contract Line A and Service Contract Line B.
+Thus, management wants to break down line 40030, Service Contracts (income) into two lines: Service Contract Line A and Service Contract Line B.

-1. Create new lines in the chart of accounts:
+1. Create New Lines in the Chart of Accounts

 Because the change is happening halfway through the accounting period, the existing line 40030 can’t be deleted.
 Numbering the new lines like this keeps the old and new lines together as a group: